" A chief event of life is the day in which we have encountered a mind that startled us." --Ralph Waldo Emerson

 Throughout his career, Dr. Stephens served on numerous state and national committees dealing with Family Medicine education and received a variety of prestigious awards for his work, including the AAFP Thomas W. Johnson Award for Excellence in Family Practice Education in 1975; STFM's Patient Care Gavel for outstanding contributions in the field of Family Medicine as well as for distinguished service to STFM in 1976; the STFM Certificate of Excellence in 1980; the Max Cheplove Award from the Erie County Chapter of the New York Academy of Family Physicians in 1984; the AAFP John G. Walsh Award for Lifetime Contributions to Family Medicine in 1996, and the STFM F. Marian Bishop Leadership Award.
 In 2006, Dr. Stephens was elected to the Institute of Medicine (IOM), and several awards have been named in his honor at the University of Alabama: The G. Gayle Stephens Award in Family Medicine at UA-Birmingham, and The G. Gayle Stephens Award for Academic Excellence in Family Medicine at UA-Huntsville.

-In 2010, Dr. Stephens donated his papers to the Center for the History of Family Medicine (CHFM), for which he was a founding member from 1993-1995 of the Board of Curators.
+In 2010, Dr. Stephens donated his papers to the Center for the History of Family Medicine (CHFM), for which he was a founding member of the Board of Curators from 1993-1995.
 The G. Gayle Stephens, MD Collection at CHFM consists of approximately seven linear feet of material relating to Dr. Stephens' career and service in Family Medicine and includes corespondence and professional papers, published and unpublished works, speeches, lecture notes, awards and other materials.
 His collection also includes files related to his work establishing residency programs in Wichita and Huntsville.

-For more information about Dr. Stephens and his collection, please contact the Center or visit the Guide to the Collections of the Center for the History of Family Medicine(0 bytes).
+For more information about Dr. Stephens and his collection, please contact the Center or visit the Guide to the Collections of the Center for the History of Family Medicine(432 page PDF).